lexach91/US-accidents/README.md

     - Each row can be clicked to apply filters to other charts

-    - Hovering above each row will show a tooltip with the level of severity and the amount of accidents
+    - Hovering above each row will show a tooltip with the level of severity and the number of accidents

     - Chart created with DC.js library (dc.rowChart)